 ClearRecentDocsOnExitexists, right-click on it and choose Delete.

 - Repeat the same in the following key:

 Note that none of the above registry keys exist by default.
-They exist only if a GPO or registry-based policy was set by a third-party program.
+They exist only if a third-party program sets a GPO or registry-based policy.
 If the keys don’t exist, ignore the step.

 1, it clearing the recent documents history along with the Run commands history automatically at every shutdown.
 The Run dialog history is stored in the following registry key:

 Thirdly, if you clear the Quick access history via Folder Options, it erases the Run command history as well.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Pin it!

 - Share it to your favorite blog + Facebook, Reddit

 - Tweet it!